cannin/sysbiocancer2019/README.md

 # Network Analysis Tutorials: Computational Systems Biology of Cancer 2019: Institut Curie

 This website pulls together installation for a number of network analysis tools related to Pathway Commons (http://pathwaycommons.org).
-Primary websites and documenatation should be consulted for each tool.
+Primary websites and documentation should be consulted for each tool.

 # Tools Covered